 - Traditional programs have a high decline rate.
 We have a high approval rate.

 - Your request will be handled by an experienced industry representative throughout the process.

-- Low credit scores O.K. and NO minimum credit scores for select programs!
+- Low credit scores accepted with no minimum credit scores for several programs.

 Click below, or on our “Contact us” in the menu row at the top of the page and one of our highly experienced industry credit representatives will contact you to review your small business loans needs, funding options and immediately begin the funding process.

 Call Toll Free: 855-787-1113 or Tel: 919-771-4177 today, or click here to Apply Today!

 - All businesses have revenue and cash flow, which allows all businesses to pre-qualify.

 - Almost all businesses have either receivables, or equipment.
 Medical equipment, construction equipment, machinery, industrial equipment and computer equipment can be used.